divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 GridFS API
 ----------

-Drivers MUST support the ``timeoutMS`` option for all methods in the GridFS Bucket API.
-For methods that create streams (e.g. ``open_upload_stream``), the option MUST cap the lifetime of the entire stream.
+GridFS buckets MUST inherit ``timeoutMS`` from their parent MongoDatabase instance and all methods in the GridFS Bucket API MUST support the ``timeoutMS`` option.
+For methods that create streams (e.g.
+``open_upload_stream``), the option MUST cap the lifetime of the entire stream.
 This MUST include the time taken by any operations executed during stream construction, reads/writes, and close/abort calls.
 For example, if a stream is created at time ``T``, the final ``close`` call on the stream MUST finish all blocking work before time ``T + timeoutMS``.
 Methods that interact with a user-provided stream (e.g. ``upload_from_stream``) MUST use ``timeoutMS`` as the timeout for the entire upload/download operation.
 If the user-provided streams do not support timeouts, drivers MUST document that the timeout for these methods may be breached if calls to interact with the stream take longer than the remaining timeout.
 If ``timeoutMS`` is set, all cursors created for GridFS API operations MUST internally set the ``timeoutMode`` option to ``CURSOR_LIFETIME``.

 See `GridFS streams behavior`_.